Shipping activity at Port Qasim - Pakistan Observer

 Karachi

-Meanwhile two more ships CMA CGM Maupassant and Gas Esco with Containers and LPG also arrived at outer anchorage of Port Qasim on Thursday morning.

-Berth occupancy was managed at the Port at 50% on Wednesday where a total of eight ships namely, CMA CGM Indus, Maersk Pittsburgh, APL Miami, Clipper Tenacoius, Chang Shan Hai, Iris Oldendroff, Iris-II and M.lion are currently occupying berth to load/offload Containers, Slag, Coal, Soya Bean and Furnace oil respectively during last 24 hours.
+Berth occupancy was reported at the Port at fifty percent on Sunday where a total of eight ships namely, CMA CGM Virgina, MSC Positano, TG Poseidon, Freedom Line, Dione, Chem Wovering, Umm Bab and Quetta are currently occupying berths to load/offolad containers, coal, soya bean, chemicals, LNG and furnace oil respectively during the last 24 hours.

-A cargo volume of 105,931 tonnes, comprising 73,327 tonnes import cargo and 32,604 tonnes export cargo inclusive of containerized cargo carried in 2,971 Containers (TUEs) 1,225 imports TUEs and 1,716 TUEs exports) was handled at the Port during last 24 hours.
-Two Bulk cargo carrier, Chang Shan Hai and Clipper Tenacoius sailed out to sea on Thursday morning, while two Container ships CMA CGM Indus and APL Miami are expected to sail on same day afternoon.—APP
+Cargo handling registered an upward trend at the Port where a cargo volume of 168,246 tonnes comprising 125,952 tonnes import cargo and 42,294 tonnes export cargo, inclusive of containerized cargo carried in 4,495 containers (TEUs) 2,269 imports TUEs & 2,226 TUEs exports was handled at the port.